nouveauxterritoires/kickbox/README.md

 # Use with Maven

-The release artefact deployed on Central maven repository : https://repo1.maven.org/maven2/com/nouveauxterritoires/services/kickbox/
+The release artefact is deployed on the Central maven repository : https://repo1.maven.org/maven2/com/nouveauxterritoires/services/kickbox/

 Add this info to your pom.xml to add the library in your project :